truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 }
 ```
 > * `devServer.port`: By default, the development server port is `8080`, which will conflict with our backend application.
 Let's change it to `8088`
 > * `devServer.proxy`: Create a middleware proxy to change the origin of request targeting the `target` attribute.
-This is very convenient in order to avoid CORS Configuration.
+This is very convenient in order to avoid CORS configuration.
 This way, the browser sends a request to the same server as the Frontend, and the proxy is in charge of calling the backend service by changing the Origin.

 ## Calling the backend server to change the display